-Despite taking numerous art courses over the years, a more accurate description of me is that I am a self-taught artist.
+Despite having taken numerous art courses over the years, a more accurate description of me is that I am a self-taught artist.

 I've been painting for over 30 years, but remain open to learning new techniques and finding ways to improve, thus, my style is in a constant state of development.
 Sometimes, a piece yearns to reflect precise details.
 At other times, I let the pallet knife dictate the unpredictable strokes and color combinations as in my painting of Sun Flowers.

-For more information about me and my works, please visit my website, www.mstephensbooks.com
+For more information about me, my art, and published works, please visit my website,

 Plum Tomatoes 7" x 5" Acrylic On Canvas.